CeeThinwa/knowledge-hub/_sources/ml/blending_the_4.md

 * **Surveillance** - computer vision models in the wrong hands can facilitate unlawful, unethical and unauthorized surveillance of people by the powers that be.

-* **Lack of diversity** - many photos that are fed into computer vision models todaymay not have enough diverse examples for the computer to learn from.
+* **Lack of diversity** - many photos that are fed into computer vision models today may not have enough diverse examples for the computer to learn from.
 Also, a computer trained on both lighter and darker people, may still struggle to recognize people if it is put in an area with predominantly light people only, and/or disabled people, and/or people with drastic body modifications.

 * **Deepfakes** - computer vision models, particularly GANs (Generative Adversarial Networks), can be used to produce realistic looking photos and/or videos of real life people in the public eye with the main purpose of spreading propaganda and/or disinformation.
 Check one out in action below: